aksommerville/spellingbee/README.md

 - - [x] What's the largest set of words of a given length starting with the same letter?
 - - - 7 letters starting with S: 2928
 - - - 6 and below are all under 2000, and mostly under 1000.

+- [x] Clean up existing code, get all that game logic out of main.c.
+- [ ] CPU player: Make the incremental search more granular.
+Examine candidates one at a time, and do at least one every update cycle.
+- - But ensure that it is well pegged to time, so he advances uniformly regardless of update cadence.
+- [ ] Bump up video resolution.
+Say 640x360?
+- [ ] Proper battle sequencing and decoration.